Demi Moore Catches Hell For Kissing 15-Year-Old Philip Tanzini In 1982, When Demi Was Married And 19 [Video]

-Demi Moore recently became a 55-year-old on November 11, however, a video from 1982 showing the then 19-year-old Moore kissing a 15-year-old boy is going viral once more.
+Demi Moore recently became a 55-year-old on November 11.
+However, a video from 1982 showing the then 19-year-old Moore kissing a 15-year-old boy is going viral once more.
 As seen in the video, titled “Demi Moore Passionately Kissing Boy (Full Video),” Demi was a teenager hanging out with her General Hospital co-stars when the kiss occurred.
-The video display Demi and the boy kissing several times during the celebration for Philip’s birthday.
-With more than seven million views, the 35-year-old video is gaining lots of buzz in light of many sexual assault allegations plaguing Hollywood and beyond in 2017.
+The video displays Demi and Philip Tanzini kissing several times during the celebration of his birthday.
+With more than 7 million views, the 35-year-old video is gaining lots of buzz in light of the many sexual assault allegations plaguing Hollywood and beyond in 2017.

 As reported by Metro, the laughing Demi was married to Freddie Moore at the time, having married Freddie when Demi was only 17.
-In fact, Demi and Philip joke about Moore being married and not telling Demi’s husband about how much Demi loved Tanzini.
+In fact, Demi and Philip joke about Moore being married and not telling her husband about how much she loved Tanzini.

 According to the Independent, Demi has renewed the controversy over workplace sexual misconduct.
 The fact that Demi is a female actress being accused of acting inappropriately with a co-star is adding a new twist to the sexual assault conversation.
 Entertainment Tonight originally filmed the interview, which was uploaded to YouTube in 2012.
-Since that time, the video showing Moore with Tanzini has gained loads of views, ratings and comments.
+Since that time, the video showing Moore with Tanzini has gained loads of views, ratings, and comments.

 The plot thickens, lets see if she endures the same fate as spacey.
 Doubt it ????????♂️https://t.co/jdFz1HHrtp